-HOW THIS COURSE DIFFERS FROM A FACE-TO-FACE COURSE
+HOW THIS COURSE DIFFERS FROM A MIXED OR ONLINE COURSE

 - 1. It can feel overwhelming.
-If you have not taken an online course previously, it may take a while to learn your way around the virtual campus you must get moving fast!
-Avoid the eleventh hour rush and trying to cut corners.
-Regardless, the instructor will always be in person and will guide you throughout the process. - 2.
+If you have not taken a course with online components previously, it may take a while to learn your way around the virtual campus.
+And, because the course has online deadlines, you must get moving fast!
+Avoid the eleventh hour rush and trying to cut corners. - 2.
 It fits more easily into your schedule.
-However, since you will do about fifty percent of your work outside of a classroom, it requires more self-discipline in setting aside time to study and participate in the course's learning activities. - 3.
+However, since you will do a lot of your work outside of a classroom, it requires more self-discipline in setting aside time to study and participate in the course's learning activities. - 3.
 As in any course in which you want to do well, this course will take more time than you expect. - 4.
-All reminders of when things are due are electronic.
-If you don't access the course regularly, you may miss key assignments and due dates. - 5.
+All reminders of when things are due are electronic or announced in the classroom.
+If you don't access the online components regularly, you may miss key assignments and due dates. - 5.
 You will collect, reflect on, and respond to information you have gathered.
-In an online course, responsibility for learning rests equally on students and faculty. - 6.
-It works best when you enjoy using technology and interacting with others online an.d in person.
+In any college course, responsibility for learning rests equally on students and faculty. - 6.
+It works best when you enjoy using technology and interacting with others online and in the classroom.